elifyagmurduran/bash_scripting/README.md

 - add a custom directory to the PATH variable.

-### exercise 4️⃣: reading exit codes in bash: develop a bash script that reads and interprets exit codes.
+### exercise 4️⃣: reading exit codes in bash

+develop a bash script that reads and interprets exit codes.

 - run a command that will succeed (e.g., ls).